nicolasandradevillamil/NLU-Homework/README.md

 **Run [train_baseline.py](train_baseline.py).
 Try 3 different experiments changing hyperparameters.
 In your report explain what hyperparameters you changed and the perplexity obtained in each experiment.**

-**Modify the code in [model_baseline.py](model_baseline.py) so that the transformer becomes a decoder.
+**Modify the code in [model_baseline.py](model_baseline.py) so that the transformer becomes an encoder.
 In the report include an explanation of the changes you made.
 After that, train the encoder running [train_baseline.py](train_baseline.py).
 What happens to the loss and perplexity?
 What is the model generating?
 Should you use an encoder for language modeling?
 Why?** Undo the changes so that the transformer is a decoder again.

 **Modify the code in [model_baseline.py](model_baseline.py) removing the residual connections from the transformer.
 In the report include an explanation of how you removed them.
 Train the model (decoder) running [train_baseline.py](train_baseline.py).
 How did the results change?
 Did they improve?
 Why?** Undo the changes after answering.